Women's Boat Race: Women's Boat Race

 – The events until 1935 were not run solely as races, but were also judged on style merit marks.
 The crews were not allowed to be on the river at the same time so each eight rowed separately downstream and were judged on style.
 They then rowed back upstream to record a time.

+^ – The Cambridge University Women's Boat Club was founded in 1941 when Girton College became the second women's college to cater for rowing.
+Until that year Cambridge was represented by Newnham College Boat Club.

 – The course was shortened in 2007 due to rough water during the Henley Boat Races.
 It was reduced from 2000 m to less than 1500 m with the start between the Upper Thames Rowing Club and Old Blades.

+– The race was held on a 3-mile (5 km) stretch of the River Great Ouse.